Spherical subcategories in representation theory: Canonical algebras and weighted projective lines

 \begin{remark} This statement can be interpreted geometrically, i.e.\ from the point of view of weighted projective lines or of Deligne--Mumford curves: while skyscraper sheaves in ordinary points are spherical, skyscraper sheaves of length 1 supported on points with non-trivial isotropy are exceptional.
 Moreover, if the local isotropy at a point $x$ has order $p$, then a $p$-fold extension of these exceptional sheaves is a 1-spherelike sheaf.
 The spherical subcategory of that sheaf contains the weighted/stacky curve with trivial isotropy at $x$.

 We mention that the objects at the mouth of exceptional tubes form what is called an exceptional cycle in \cite{BPP}.
 There is an associated autoequivalence which in this case goes back to Meltzer's tubular mutations \cite{Meltzer}.
-From the point of view of geometry, these are line bundle twists on the stacks. \end{remark}
+From the geometric point of view, these are line bundle twists on the stacks. \end{remark}